stleary/JSON-java/CONTRIBUTING.md

 * Does it call out a bug that needs to be fixed?
 If so, it goes to the top of the list.
 * Does it fix a major user inconvenience?
 These are given high priority as well.
 * Does it align with the specs?
 If not, it will probably not be accepted.
 It turns out there are gray areas in the specs.
 If this is in a gray area, it will likely be given the benefit of the doubt.
-* Does it break the existing behavior of the lib?
+* Does it break the existing behaviour of the lib?
 If so, it will not be accepted, unless it fixes an egregious bug.
 This is happening less frequently now.

 # For more guidance, see these links: